The union urged the government to hasten the process of responding to its demands or else teachers will resort to strike.

 He said government owes the teachers 22bn/- as other allowances while 30bn/- are for salary arrears.

-He claimed that the government was trying to weaken the issue in the eyes of the public to undermine teachers’ faith to their organization.
+the issue in the eyes of the public to undermine teachers’ faith to

 “TTU and the government are still in negotiations over the matter and no agreement has been reached,” he explained.